Aladin147/BLKWDS_Manager/docs/Journal.md

 These refinements will be addressed in future phases as we continue to enhance the Studio Management component.

-## 2025-06-04: Dashboard Layout Responsiveness Improvements
+## 2025-06-04: Dashboard Layout Responsiveness Improvements and Documentation Consolidation

 Today we focused on improving the dashboard layout responsiveness to address issues where the app appears incorrectly formatted on initial launch and requires manual window resizing to display properly.
+We also identified and addressed documentation inconsistencies to create a single source of truth for the project status.

 Key accomplishments: